InterContinental Al Ahsa

 The name Al Ahsa describes the physical nature of the area.
 The word Hasa is the plural of the Arabic word 'hasi' which means sand-covered rocky land that stores water.

 The area boasts more than two million fruitful date palms with 300,000 trees irrigated fountains and underground wells.
 Al-Ahsa Oasis has largest agricultural area estimated about 20,000 hectares .
 Around 3 million date palms produce finest varieties of dates called Kalkhas, Alrziz, Ciche, Elgar, Khunaizi, Zmily and many others.

 Science and literature

-Al Ahsa was the destination of the divine Islamic science scholars who travelled from India, Africa and the Middle East and brought religion and literature in addition to scientific knowledge.
+Al Ahsa was the destination of the divine Islamic science scholars who traveled from India, Africa and the Middle East and brought religion and literature in addition to scientific knowledge.